OpenSpace/OpenSpace-Docs/getting-started/index.md

 : Hardware requirements, installing OpenSpace, and how to get help.

 [Launching OpenSpace](./launch/index)
-: How to launch, and what you see when you run OpenSpace.
+: What you see when you run OpenSpace.

 [Orientation](./orientation/index)
-: An overview of OpenSpace's menus and other items on the screen.
+: An overview of OpenSpace's panels and other items on the screen.

 [Navigation](./navigation/index)
 : How to fly in OpenSpace.